Ivo-Balbaert/The_Way_to_Jai/book/34_Other_useful_modules.md

 Both sorting procedures need a 2nd argument.
 This is a procedure which specifies how to compare 2 values of the given type.
 The `compare` proc comes from the _String_ module quick_sort is also used in how_to/460.
+There is also the *Intro_Sort* module, which uses the insertion sort algorithm.

 ## 34.2 The Hash_Table module
 This is a really useful data structure, which most languages implement, Jai included.
 A hash table (sometimes called hash map) is a data structure that implements an associative array abstract data type.
 It's a structure that can map keys to values.